zly-VON/tum-web-lab1/README.md

 **The lab should be done in class.**

+**Don't use merge commits, always rebase or squash PRs.**

+## Git tasks

+- rename your last commit on the master branch to the same message but using https://emojiterra.com/translator/
+- Include `<meta name="author" content="[Your Name]">` in changes of the commit second to last

 ## Bonus

 - Use GitHub issues to track tasks that you are doing on this project.